Evofosfamide: Drug development history

 In 2012, Threshold signed a global license and co-development agreement for evofosfamide with Merck KGaA.
 Threshold was responsible for the development of evofosfamide in the soft tissue sarcoma indication in the United States.
 In all other cancer indications, Threshold and Merck KGaA developed evofosfamide together.
 After evofosfamide failed to improve longevity in patients in phase three clinical trials, Merck abandoned attempts to commercialize evofosfamide in 2015.

-Chemistry

 Synthesis

-Evofosfamide synthesis involves several steps, starting with the preparation of 2-nitroimidazole derivatives: